Peyto Lake Adventure Couple | Cedar Lane Weddings

 Here are some of my favourites of Allie & James during their Peyto Lake Adventure:

-“The Peyto Lake and Bow Summit day use area will close until winter for improvements to the upper and lower parking lots, viewing platform, trails, wayfinding and restrooms.
-The area will reopen for winter use and will close again for the duration of the 2020 summer season while improvements are completed.
+“The Peyto Lake and Bow Summit day use area will close until winter for improvements.
+Improvements to the upper and lower parking lots, viewing platform, trails, wayfinding and restrooms.
+The area will reopen for winter use.
+It will close again for the duration of the 2020 summer season while improvements are completed.
 Bow Lake, 6 km south of Bow Summit, is a separate location and is unaffected by this work.” – Parks Canada

 If you enjoyed this beautiful Peyto Lake Adventure Couple Session, please make sure to read my recent Moraine Lake Adventurous Anniversary session and Adventure Elopement at Peyto Lake, both featured on Rocky Mountain Brides!!